Preparing for Disasters

 - To learn more about NOAA Weather Radios, visit:

-Know How & Where To Turn Off Utilities
+Know How and Where to Turn Off Utilities

 Locate the main electric fuse box, water service main and natural gas main.
 Learn how and when to turn these utilities off.
 Teach all responsible family members.
 Keep necessary tools near gas and water shut-off valves.
-Learn more about this on the DEM YouTube channel.
+Learn more about this on the EMD YouTube channel.
+Factor in newer concepts such as electric vehicle safety.

 During a disaster, ordinary objects in your home can cause injury or damage.
 Anything that can move, fall, break or cause a fire is a home hazard.
 For example, a hot water heater or a bookshelf can fall.
 Inspect your home at least once a year and fix potential hazards.